The Benefits of Ice Water for the Feet

 With this combination, you’ll invigorate your body through the ice and then expel any toxins that are left.
 As you can see, the idea that you should avoid water when you’re congested doesn’t have much truth behind it.

-Therefore, this is a simple and inexpensive way to ward off conditions that threaten your daily activities.
+This is a simple and inexpensive way to ward off conditions that threaten your daily activities.
 It also helps you rest and relax your feet to face the next day with fresh energy.

 It will help you unwind and also marks the moment when your time for yourself begins.
 You’re done with your obligations.